martinber/sdl_fungeoid/README.md

     are buffered until the dialog is closed, where they are received together at the same time.

+- Add delete button to Android file chooser.

+- Add import button.

+- Implement function to select and delete an area of the field.

+- Autosave once in a while.

 ### SDL Notes

 I'm just copying and pasting the SDL sources into this repo so the Android build